-- Accountants
+Accountants

-- Administrators

-- Apprenticeships

-- Archaeologists

-- Architects

-- Archivists

-- Conservation officers

-- Engineers

-- Fire services

-- General service and tradespeople
+Administrators General service and tradespeople

-- Graduates
+Apprenticeships Graduates

-- Health and Safety
+Archaeologists Health and Safety

-- Information technology
+Architects Information technology

-- Library services
+Archivists Library services

-- Planners
+Conservation officers Planners

-- Senior management roles
+Engineers Senior management roles

-- Technicians
+Fire services Technicians

-Working for Sligo Council gives our employees the opportunity to gain experience at the heart of local government and to make a real difference for County Sligo.
+Working for Sligo County Council gives our employees the opportunity to gain experience at the heart of local government and to make a real difference for County Sligo/City.
 Everything we do in Sligo County Council is geared towards making County Sligo a great place to live and work and our employees play a vital role in that ambition.